aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/iinterruptiontoken/_index.md

 ---
 title: IInterruptionToken
-second_title: Aspose.Slides for Android via Java API Reference
+second_title: Aspose.Slides for Java API Reference
 description: This class represents the token to use for signaling long running tasks whether the interruption was requested.
 type: docs
-weight: 837
+weight: 838
-url: /androidjava/com.aspose.slides/iinterruptiontoken/
+url: /java/com.aspose.slides/iinterruptiontoken/
 ---```
 public interface IInterruptionToken
 ```